ietf-wg-cellar/ebml-specification/specification.markdown

 ### Identically Recurring Elements

-An Identically Recurring Element is an Element that MAY occur within its Parent Element more than once but that each recurrence within that Parent Element MUST be identical both in storage and semantics.
-Identically Recurring Elements are permitted to be stored multiple times within the same Parent Element in order to increase data resilience and optimize the use of EBML in transmission.
-For instance a pertinent Top-Level Element could be periodically resent within a data stream so that an EBML Reader which starts reading the stream from the middle could better interpret the contents.
-Identically Recurring Elements SHOULD include a CRC-32 Element as a Child Element; this is especially recommended when EBML is used for long-term storage or transmission.
-If a Parent Element contains more than one copy of an Identically Recurring Element which includes a CRC-32 Child Element then the first instance of the Identically Recurring Element with a valid CRC-32 value should be used for interpretation.
-If a Parent Element contains more than one copy of an Identically Recurring Element which does not contain a CRC-32 Child Element or if CRC-32 Child Elements are present but none are valid then the first instance of the Identically Recurring Element should be used for interpretation.
+An `Identically Recurring Element` is an `EBML Element` that MAY occur within its `Parent Element` more than once but that each recurrence within that `Parent Element` MUST be identical both in storage and semantics. `Identically Recurring Elements` are permitted to be stored multiple times within the same `Parent Element` in order to increase data resilience and optimize the use of `EBML` in transmission.
+For instance a pertinent `Top-Level Element` could be periodically resent within a data stream so that an `EBML Reader` which starts reading the stream from the middle could better interpret the contents. `Identically Recurring Elements` SHOULD include a `CRC-32 Element` as a `Child Element`; this is especially recommended when `EBML` is used for long-term storage or transmission.
+If a `Parent Element` contains more than one copy of an `Identically Recurring Element` which includes a `CRC-32 Element` as a `Child Element` then the first instance of the `Identically Recurring Element` with a valid CRC-32 value should be used for interpretation.
+If a `Parent Element` contains more than one copy of an `Identically Recurring Element` which does not contain a `CRC-32 Element` or if `CRC-32 Elements` are present but none are valid then the first instance of the `Identically Recurring Element` should be used for interpretation.

 ### Expression of range